simulogics/prosperousuniverse-docs/content/wiki/faq/_index.md

 - Click **BS**
 - Click **VIEW BASE**
 - Click **BUILDINGS**
-- Find the building you are considering demolishing
+- Find the building you’re considering demolishing
 - Materials listed under **Reclaimable materials** are the parts you will get back

 ### How can I calculate my workforce's efficiency?